 You’ve spent the last few years studying hard, and have applied to uni.
 But what happens if offers start rolling out and you miss out?
 We know it can be disappointing, but it’s important to not give up.
 There’s always another way to get into the course of your dreams.
 You could consider taking an alternative pathway.

 What are alternative pathways?

 Like the name suggests, alternative pathways are different ways of getting into university.
-Instead of taking the traditional route of applying with your ATAR at the end of Year 12, many unis offer tons of different ways you can get in instead.
+Instead of taking the traditional route of applying with your results at the end of high school, many universities offer tons of different ways you can get in instead.

 They do this so that nobody is disadvantaged – maybe you had an illness that affected your studies, or you had music or sporting commitments that took up a lot of your time.
-Maybe you just didn’t quite get the ATAR you were expecting, or missed a prerequisite subject.
-Or maybe you feel like you’re not quite ready to jump into uni straight after school.
+Maybe you just didn’t quite get the results you were expecting, or you missed a prerequisite subject.
+Or maybe you feel like you’re just not quite ready to jump into uni straight after school.